kemm0/Adam-Smith-s-Capitalization/README.md

+Game was made with Qt.
+You will need Qt library to run this game.
+All the code in the "Course"-folder is made by Tampere university's Programming 3 course staff.
+Everything else was made by me and Leo Peltomaa.

 Game Story:

 Unknown to most, Adam Smith, the forefather of capitalism and an absolute mad lad, made a secret detour on his way from Glasgow to Toulouse.
 What could be the reason for this detour?
 Where did Smith go?
 What did he find?!?